 Salary Survey Extra is a series of dispatches that give added insight into the findings of our annual Salary Survey.
 These posts contain previously unpublished Salary Survey data.

-There’s a song in the Broadway production of Mean Girls — yes, there is a Broadway production of Mean Girls based on the 2004 movie with Lindsay Lohan and Rachel McAdams — in which the main character belts out a song titled “More Is Better.”
-There’s, ahem, more to the song than just the accumulatory vibe of its title, but there’s no denying that a lot of people believe that having more of a good thing is better than having less of it.
+There's a scene in the Broadway production of Mean Girls — yes, there is a Broadway production of Mean Girls based on the 2004 movie with Lindsay Lohan and Rachel McAdams — in which the main character belts out a song titled "More Is Better."
+There's, ahem, more to the song than just the accumulatory vibe of its title, but there's no denying that a lot of people believe that having more of a good thing is better than having less of it.

 Take IT certifications, for example.
 We can probably all agree that certifications are a good thing.
 Becoming certified directly adds to the base of knowledge and skills than any IT pro relies on to both find employment and stay employed.
 And getting a certification strengthens valuable workplace intangibles like goal-setting, patience, and time management.